deversity-belgrade/blog-assets/PR_review_docs.md

 - is the component structure good
   - do we have too many / too few components?
 Sometimes there will be a huge component file with code and logic that could be separated into 2+ components (a parent component with children, a wrapper, completely separate components etc.)
   - other times, we can even define too many components.
 Single-line components are fine as long as we use them in 3+ places.
 But if we use them in one, we should just leave that in the main component
 ---
-- can the code be simpler
-  - often when we write code it's hard to take a step back and see that we made something more complex than it needs to be.
-But reviewing code (even our own at the end of a task) it's easier to spot.
-This can be something small (like nesting multiple ternary operators when a `switch` could have worked) or something bigger (trying to solve multiple use cases with one component, making it overly complicated)
-  - when we can't understand why something is written in a certain way, it might be an indicator that it's more complicated thatn it needs to be
----
 - are there unecessary `console.logs()` or multiple empty lines?
 - are there unused files added (for instance, image assets that ended up not being used)